 - Avoid emotional or reaction-based feedback; think about the why

 - When possible, pose thoughts as questions (“Have you thought about…”)

 We can also do our best to align our feedback with design principles.
-Design principles exists at many levels.
+Design principles exist at many levels.
 There are a set of universal principles11 (such as affordance, balance, composition, etc.) that can help strengthen any design work.
 You may also have organization-level principles, such as Shopify’s Polaris, Apple’s HIG or Google’s Material Design guidelines.
-In some cases, you may even have project-specific principles available to you (i.e. mobile or VR projects which have unique considerations).
-Aligning your feedback to these objective best practices and principles helps us focus on strengthening the work and avoids debate based on preference or personal values.
+In some cases, you may even have project-specific principles available to you (i.e. mobile or VR projects that have unique considerations.)
+Aligning your feedback with these objective best practices and principles helps us focus on strengthening the work and avoids debate based on preference or personal values.

 Being Nice is Encouraged

 So far I’ve touched on the many ways the audience can poke, prod, challenge and question the decisions of the primary designer.
 I’ve encouraged honesty and objectivity, and have gone to great lengths to help us remain focused on improving the work and avoid judging the designer at hand.

 What we should all remind ourselves of each session is that it’s just as valuable to point out what is working.
 In my experience, it’s easy for a critique to focus on the areas for improvement, and can often leave by the wayside all the things that have been designed well and are worthy of praise.
 Make a concerted effort to point these elements out—not only does this help build confidence and strengthen relationships on the team, it also just plain feels good.
 Designers who feel good, and are confident that nothing is on fire, are going to be more open to receiving the critical feedback that follows, and more inclined to incorporate that feedback into their work.
 And it does serve a purpose beyond the emotional—having a sense of which parts of your design are working and which areas need more attention is absolutely valuable.